 Why choose this course

-We’re one of the UK’s leading universities for modern languages, with our courses ranked in the top 10 by the Guardian University Guide 2020 and our Iberian languages courses have been ranked 3rd in the UK by The Times and The Sunday Times Good University Guide 2020.
+We’re one of the UK’s leading universities for modern languages, with our courses ranked in the top 5 by the Guardian University Guide 2021.
+Our Iberian languages courses are ranked eight in the UK by The Times and The Sunday Times Good University Guide 2021.

 What you will study